zhouhao94/CFCI-Net/README.md

 ## Result
-We offer the pre-trained weights on different RGBX datasets (Some weights are not available yet.
-Due to the difference of training platforms, these weights may not be correctly loaded):
+We offer the test results of the proposed method on different RGBD datasets:

 ### NYU-V2(40 categories)
 | Architecture | Backbone | mIOU(SS) | mIOU(MS & Flip) |